decentralized-identity/linked-vp/spec/spec.md

 _This section is non-normative_

-TODO

-- Holders might not want to reveal all the information in a credential
+A holder might want to withhold information that is part of Verifiable Credentials that they want to link publicly.
-- Issuers are advised to support selective disclosure if the credentials are meant to be published
+Issuers are advised to support selective disclosure in issued credentials to grant holders the ability to make fine-grained decisions about what information shall become publicly available.

 ## Security Considerations